UtkarshSaxenautk/DragAndDrop/Readme.md

 ## Author

-This application was created by Shruti.
+This application was created by Utkarsh.